Halperk/suanalytics/README.md

 # SUAnalytics
-SUAnalytics is a project that aims to collect and analyze the data about various fields in Sabanci University, especially for the usage of the undergraduate students.
+SUAnalytics is a project that aims to collect and analyze the data about various fields in Sabanci University, especially to facilitate the decisions of the undergraduate students.
+Work in still progress...

+Estimated release date: Feb 15, 2021.